Produce 101: Pears

 Asian Pears

 Asian pears do not have USDA specs or grades; they’re typically sold in single layer cases by count.
-They’re usually shipped in netted socks to prevent bruising and damage during shipment… the skin is delicate and thin, and the foam sock helps to mitigate loss.
+They’re usually shipped in netted socks to prevent bruising and damage during shipment.
+The skin is delicate and thin, and the foam sock helps to mitigate loss.

 These pears are generally “presentation” type pears and perfect for fruit baskets, where an inviting fruit with high eye-appeal is important.